Dr. Cary Nelson

 Interested in maximizing the probiotic potential in the foods you eat?
 There are a number of probiotic-rich foods you can add to your diet, such as:

 Most of these foods contain different probiotic strains.
 It’s important to diversify one’s intake.
 Therefore, a diet complete with a variety of probiotic-rich foods is most effective.
 That being said, there are also benefits to considering adding more probiotics to such a diet with the use of safe, effective supplemental products.

 Perhaps the food most commonly associated with probiotics is yogurt.
 Some of the first and most prominent supplemental products were yogurts and yogurt-based, and they got the discussion started about the benefits of probiotics.
 Beyond those products, which typically have additional probiotics added, yogurt, in general, contains naturally occurring "good" bacteria.53

 When many people hear that yogurt is packed with probiotics, they immediately think that perhaps cheese has similar properties.
 In reality, this is only somewhat true.
 While not every cheese is considered a significant contributor to one’s probiotic intake, there are a number of softer, fermented cheeses, such as swiss, gouda, Parmesan, and cheddar, which do have significant concentrations of the “good” bacteria.
 Not only that, but research finds that, while much of the probiotics consumed by a person are lost during the digestion process.
-However, some withstand and interact and potentially boost the immune system.57
+However, some withstand and interact and potentially support the immune system.57